ez80/84-CE-Documentation/tutorial/asmbasics.rst

 .. code-block:: asm

+ .nolist
  #include "includes\ti84pce.inc"
+ .list

 This is a file that includes lots of locations of routines and variables and various other things in the calculator's operating system that we can use.
+The ``.nolist`` and ``.list`` tell the compiler not to write down all of those memory locations in the listing file, which is a very useful debugging tool we will discuss later on.

 .. code-block:: asm